ajfahim/fiverr-mitche-ringcentral-automation-server/README.md

 # RingCentral Automation Server

-A comprehensive automation solution for handling RingCentral calls and SMS messages using OpenAI's Realtime API.
+A comprehensive automation solution for handling RingCentral calls and SMS messages using OpenAI's Realtime API!

 ## Overview